Treasure-Mayowa/Ascend/README.md

-# Learnly-for-Educators
+# Ascend
-Learnly for Educators is a web application to make teacher training and upskilling more accessible to teachers in Nigeria
+Ascend is a web application to make teacher training and upskilling more accessible to teachers in Nigeria